Clivern/Scuti/README.md

     </p>
 </p>

-Scuti name after UY Scuti. it is a red supergiant star in the constellation Scutum.
-It is considered to be possibly one of the largest known stars and is also a pulsating variable star, with a volume nearly 5 billion times that of the Sun we all know.
+Scuti named after `UY Scuti`, The red supergiant star in the constellation Scutum.
+It is considered to be possibly one of the largest known stars and is also a pulsating variable star, with a volume nearly 5 billion times that of the sun.

 #### Development